 Strip Light Fixtures

-Strip light fixtures are easy to install and come in several sizes to fully customize your overhead garage lighting.
-Strip lighting works well to light up high-ceiling garages.
-LED strip light fixtures are an energy-efficient lighting choice, and they supply instant light with no warm-up period.
+One of the best ideas for your garage lighting, strip light fixtures are easy to install and come in several sizes.
+Fully customizable, strip lighting works well to light up high-ceiling garages.
+LED strip light fixtures are an energy-efficient lighting choice and supply instant light with no warm-up period.
 If you currently have fluorescent fixtures of this type, you can upgrade to LED with a retrofit conversion kit.

 High Bay Garage Lights

-High bay light fixtures are best for lighting large spaces with very high ceilings.
+High bay light fixtures are one of the best garage lighting ideas for large spaces with very high ceilings.
 The most common high bay light fixtures are round, linear and sealed vapor tight fixtures.
-They are ideal for a commercial garage or multi-storage garage with ceiling heights that exceed 15 feet.
-LED high bay lights with a wide distribution pattern reduce the number of overall fixtures you need.
+They are ideal for a commercial garage or a multi-storage garage with ceiling heights that exceed 15 feet.
+Plus, LED high bay lights with a wide light distribution pattern will reduce the number of overall fixtures you need.

 Wraparound Lights

 LED wraparound lights do a great job of illuminating garages with lower ceilings.
-Since they’re installed level with the ceiling surface, they don’t hang as low as an ordinary shop light, keeping them out of the way of ladders, boards and other items you might move around the space.
-Unlike lighting options that produce light in one direction, wraparound lights produce multidirectional light from both sides and the bottom, resulting in a larger light spread overall.
+Since they’re installed level with the ceiling surface, they don’t hang as low as an ordinary shop light.
+This keeps them out of the way of ladders, storage and other items.
+When you choose wraparound ceiling lights for a garage, you get multidirectional light from both sides and the bottom.

 Supplemental Lighting

-Plan your garage lighting with your workshop layout in mind, and remember that just as with indoor lighting, you’ll need supplemental lighting in addition to what’s overhead.
+The best ideas for your garage lighting start with a plan.
+Choose your garage lighting with your workshop layout in mind.
+Just as with all indoor lighting, you’ll need supplemental lighting in addition to what’s overhead.

-- Clamp lights are inexpensive and portable, so you can easily move them to where you need light.
+- Clamp lights are budget friendly and portable.
 These are very useful for small projects and very detailed work.

-- Task lights allow you to focus directly on work areas.
+- Task lights allow you to focus directly on your work area.
 Place them so the light won’t shine directly in your eyes.
-You don't want shadows to block your view or interfere with other work areas.

-- Under-cabinet light fixtures allow you to let your work dictate whether you are better off with tube lights or individual bulbs.
-In either case, LED bulbs will save energy, and they come in a variety of color temperatures.
+- Under-cabinet light fixtures give you the option of whether your work calls for tube lights or individual bulbs.
+In either case, LED bulbs will save energy and they come in a variety of color temperatures.

 - Exterior access doors

-Tip: Consider adding a motion sensor in storage areas and near appliances to keep your hands free.
+Tip: Consider adding a motion sensor in storage areas or near any appliances.

 Energy-Efficient Garage Lighting Tips

-Here are some tips to help you lower your energy bill and your carbon footprint when you’re lighting up your garage workshop:
+Here are some garage lighting ideas and tips to help you lower your energy bill and your carbon footprint:

 - If possible, open your garage door on warm, sunny days, and keep the lights off.

-- If you keep your garage exterior well-lit, put your outdoor lights on a timer so they turn on and off at sundown and sun-up.
+- If you keep your garage exterior well-lit, put your outdoor lights on a timer so they automatically come on and off at sundown and sunrise.